HSLU-NaomiM/foxy-dashboard/README.md

 yarn install

 ## Configuration
-This application uses Supabase as its backend.
-The Supabase URL and Service Role Key or the public anon key are hardcoded directly into the src/components/Dashboard.js file.

 **For production use, it is highly recommended to use environment variables to store these keys securely instead of hardcoding them.**